yAOwzers/tp/docs/DeveloperGuide.md

 3.1.
 Dealing with corrupted data files
 i.
 Click on the folder that the jar file had been saved in.
 ii.
 Select both the 'tasks.txt' and 'notebooks.txt'. iii.
-Delete both files. iv.
+Delete both files.
+iv.
 Restart the application by double-clicking the jar file and running Zer0Note.
+Expected: The Command Line Interface should launch with a welcome note from Zer0Note as shown in Appendix F, 1.1.